Borung Highway: History

-The passing of the Highways and Vehicles Act of 1924 provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+The passing of the Highways and Vehicles Act 1924 provided for the declaration of State Highways, roads two-thirds financed by the state government through the Country Roads Board.
 Borung Highway was declared a State Highway in the 1947/48 financial year, from Charlton via Donald to Warracknabeal (for a total of 61 miles), subsuming the original declaration of Donald-Charlton Road as a Main Road.
 In the 1959/60 financial year, another section from Warracknebeal to Dimboola was added, along the former Dimboola-Warracknabeal Road.

 Borung Highway was signed as State Route 138 between Dimboola and Charlton in 1986; with Victoria's conversion to the newer alphanumeric system in the late 1990s, this was replaced by route C234 from Dimboola to Donald, C261 from Donald to Gill Gill, and C239 from Gil Gil to Charlton.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Borung Highway (Arterial #6690) between Western Highway in Dimboola and Calder Highway at Charlton.

 Borung-Charlton Road, running east from Charlton to Borung, is often locally referred to as Borung Highway.
 Although it appears Borung Highway was intended to at least end in Borung, the highway remains a shared single lane roadway without future plans for enhancement.
 The highway would have then had the township of Borung at one end and the former Shire of Borung (renamed Shire of Warracknabeal in 1938) at the other.

 The Shire (which included Warracknabeal) was originally named the Shire of Borung in 1891 when it was split off from the Shire of St. Arnaud.
 The name was changed due to confusion in mail deliveries with the township of Borung, and during Victorian Council amalgamations in 1995 it was changed again to the Shire of Yarriambiack.
 The Shire of Borung did not include Dimboola but the larger County of Borung does.